Orhti/careplus-data-pipeline/README.md

 - Reduced data processing latency by ~40% using event-driven triggers
 - Improved query performance by ~60% using columnar Parquet format
-- Enabled real-time monitoring of support system performance
+- Enabled near real-time monitoring of support system performance
 - Identified high-latency interactions and error patterns

 ---